raccoon-lang/raccoon/NOTES.md

     - Global interpreter lock

-        Corona is not affected by the GIL.
+        Raccoon is not affected by the GIL.

     - Async / await